 The information will be more accurate.
 Their swipe card or tag, which they always carry when going to work, has a unique identifier whereas its easy for them to get a friend to clock in on many login systems.

 How many times have staff set off the alarms in your building because they’ve gone in when they shouldn’t?
 Perhaps they’ve left something behind or they need to pick something up, early in the morning, before going to a meeting.
-If they aren’t authorised to be in the building outside of normal working hours or aren’t someone who can activate/deactivate the alarms, you don’t want them in there.
+If they aren’t authorized to be in the building outside of normal working hours or aren’t someone who can activate/deactivate the alarms, you don’t want them in there.
 By integrating your alarm and access control systems, you can do two things here:

-- Automatically set/turn off the alarms when authorised personnel enter/leave the building (within certain time parameters of course) so there isn’t that mad rush through the building to the alarm panel (they are rarely by the front door!)
+- Automatically set/turn off the alarms when authorized personnel enter/leave the building (within certain time parameters of course) so there isn’t that mad rush through the building to the alarm panel (they are rarely by the front door!)

 The police will not be happy If your alarms are going off regularly.
 It is likely your alarm company has removed Response and there’s a good chance they will be charging you more too.

 Whether you run a co-working space, a multi-tenancy building or you simply have lots of visitors coming to your office, the management of these people can be tricky.
 Access control systems can be integrated into your visitor management system, membership system or even lift control systems.
-Imagine the following:

 - Visitors contact the person they are visiting directly, without the need for a receptionist.